-Yakima County along with other members of the RSWG and the City of Yakima provided a Stormwater Public Education and Outreach booth at the 2023 Central Washington State Fair.
-Yakima County Staff members logged over 80-hours at the Stormwater information booth.
+Yakima County along with other members of the RSWG and the City of Yakima provided a Stormwater Public Education and Outreach booth at the 2024 Central Washington State Fair.
+Yakima County Staff members logged over 90-hours at the Stormwater information booth.
 The general message was to inform the public of the importance of proper BMP's and stormwater management practices.

 Yakima County utilized a dumpster awareness sticker developed in the Puget Sound area through the SAM program.
-We distributed them along with our general business stormwater brochure to restaurants and mini marts located within the stormwater utility boundary.
+We distributed them along with our general business stormwater brochure to restaurants and mini marts located within the stormwater utility boundary in 2023.
 The campaign emphasizes the benefits of keeping dumpster lids closed to protect water quality and reduce pollution in general.
 The outreach had a 75% participation rate of those businesses utilizing the distributed materials.
+In 2024 we handed out a smaller version of the sticker to the general public to place on their trash receptacles.